James Robinson Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Season Stats

-- The Jaguars have run 58.9% passing plays and 41.1% rushing plays this season.
-They rank 28th in the NFL in scoring.
+- The Jaguars have thrown the ball in 58.9% of their plays from scrimmage this year while running the ball 41.1% of the time.
+This offensive attack ranks 28th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the Dolphins.